free shipping on orders over $50

 For a stronger security setup, think about using dummy cameras alongside real ones.
 While they don’t record any footage, dummy cameras can significantly boost your home’s security presence.

-Just remember, there's more to consider when using this strategy to keep your home safe.
+Just remember, there’s more to consider when using this security solution to keep your home safe.

 Key Takeaways